 Alisia Ives, MS, LPC at Status Therapy, LLC

-Attended University of Delaware for my undergraduate degree and earned my Masters in Clinical Mental Health Counseling from the University of Maine system.
+I attended the University of Delaware for my undergraduate degree and earned my Masters in Clinical Mental Health Counseling from the University of Maine system.
 Before shifting to counseling I worked as a trust officer in personal banking.
-The knowledge gained in the financial field has only added to the perspective in meeting with folks.
+The knowledge gained in the financial field adds to the perspective in meeting with folks.
+As does the time spent working in a corporation like so many of my clients.
+It adds the insight of that type of workplace and challenges people can face, as well as supports a larger company offers.

-I have always been interested in feeling good in one’s own skin.
-And holistic health.
+Feeling good in your own skin, and holistic health are keys to a more peaceful life.
 When we meet, you will share about the whole you.

 Treatment Approach

-I use a variety of approaches called eclectic therapy to address my clients’ unique needs.
+I use a variety of approaches referred to as eclectic therapy to address my clients’ unique needs.
 How you think, feel and behave are key to your experience in life.
-Self-discipline, being able to not only be active in movement, but also be still (sit still, be alone without a smartphone for periods), enrich life.
+Self-discipline, being able to be active in movement, and be still (sit still, be alone without a smartphone for periods), enrich life.

-Research supports the practice of self-compassion and mindfulness in psychotherapy.
+Research supports the practice of self-compassion and mindfulness in your daily life including psychotherapy.
 Neuroscience research tells us that people who practice these techniques are happier, more resilient, and better equipped to put the past in the past, and deal with what happens in the present.
 Furthermore, there are types of treatment that have been used without a lot of talking that have proven helpful to people.

 Talking therapy can stir up unpleasant feelings at first.
 This is normal.
-In fact, as you become accustomed to this internal pushback when you make changes, you will recognize it and know you’ve got what it takes to see the change through.
+In fact, as you become accustomed to this internal pushback when making changes, you will recognize it and learn you’ve got what it takes to see the change through.
 I encourage people to lean into, and become accustomed to, this feeling of discomfort.
+And notice the feeling of more peace, joy or satisfaction once you come to the other side of it.
 It is no different from using a new muscle and finding it is not as powerful as you would like it to be, and having some soreness when you have worked it more than you usually do.

 Charles Darwin, a biologist who presented the theory of natural selection, tells us it is not how smart you are, or how fit you are, but how well you adjust to change that equates to survival.
 I want to help you feel confident in handling the changes life inevitably brings.